Benzydamine

-Do not take BENZYDAMINE if you are allergic to BENZYDAMINE, its ingredients, pain killers (NSAIDs), or local anesthetics.
+Do not take Benzydamine if you are allergic to Benzydamine, its ingredients, pain killers (NSAIDs), or local anaesthetics.
 Inform your doctor if you are pregnant or breastfeeding.
 If you notice any skin rash or experience asthma, it could be due to an allergic reaction.
-Do not use the BENZYDAMINE mouthwash continuously for more than 7 days unless recommended by your doctor or dentist.
+Do not use the Benzydamine mouthwash continuously for more than 7 days unless recommended by your doctor or dentist.
 It is not recommended for use in children.
-Drink a small portion of water after small intervals to avoid dry mouth.
+Drink a small portion of water after small intervals to avoid a dry mouth.
 Preferably eat sugar-free chew gums to keep mouth and throat moist.
 Stop wearing your dentures if you have sores in the mouth or gums.

 Medicinal Benefits

-BENZYDAMINE belongs to a group of medicines known as 'pain killers' also known as Non-Steroidal Anti-Inflammatory agents.
-It contains Benzydamine, primarily used to treat pain, discomfort, inflammation of the mouth, gums, and throat.
-It is used to treat oral mucositis (oral ulceration due to radiation therapy), mouth sores, mouth ulcers, pain after dental surgery and discomfort caused due to dentures.
+Benzydamine belongs to a group of medicines known as 'pain killers', also known as Non-Steroidal Anti-Inflammatory agents.
+It contains Benzydamine, primarily used to treat pain, discomfort, and inflammation of the mouth, gums, and throat.
+It is used to treat oral mucositis (oral ulceration due to radiation therapy), mouth sores, mouth ulcers, pain after dental surgery and discomfort caused by dentures.
 It provides relief from pain and swelling and aids in speeding up the healing process.

 Directions for Use